LPaxos/lattistore/README.md

 ## How it works

-The store uses LPaxos, a yet unpublished consensus/replication algorithm that will hopefully help me get a Master's degree.
-A link to the thesis should be published after it's defended.
+The store uses LPaxos, a consensus/replication algorithm that was the topic of my Master's thesis in Computer Science.
+Here's the link: [LPaxos](https://github.com/LPaxos/LPaxos).

 ## Other notes